kyverno/community/GOVERNANCE.md

 **On-boarding Criteria**

-- Voted in by a majority of current maintainers, raised in a PR by the proposed member to add themselves to `MAINTAINERS.md`, during a voting period lasting seven (7) days
+- Voted in by a majority of current maintainers, raised in a PR by the proposed member to add themselves to `MAINTAINERS.md`, during a voting period lasting at least three (3) working days

 **Off-boarding Criteria**